-Another important development focus is on designing and conducting attraction and recruitment activities so that, for example, a competitive field of candidates who meet the requirements of the role apply for it, and that perspective about the organisation.
-To assist with the design and implementation of effective and efficient attraction and recruitment processes, the Victorian Public Sector Commission has published the Best Practice Recruitment and Selection Toolkit (and two-day training workshop).
+Another important development focus is on designing and conducting attraction and recruitment activities so that, for example, a competitive field of candidates who meet the requirements of the role apply for it, and that unsuccessful candidates maintain a positive perspective about the organisation.

+To assist with the design and implementation of effective and efficient attraction and recruitment processes, the State Services Authority has published the Best Practice Recruitment and Selection Toolkit and developed a two-day training workshop based upon the toolkit, incorporating exercises and templates.
+Both are available for purchase from the State Services Authority.